Nicola-Carroll/CV/README.md

 #### Communication

 I have strong written and verbal communication skills.
-Throughout university I volunteered as a Maths GCSE Tutor at an underpriviledged school, and a Financial Inclusion worker for young homeless people.
+Throughout university I volunteered as a Maths GCSE Tutor at an underprivileged school, and a Financial Inclusion worker for young homeless people.
 I also completed a paid summer internship in the Fundraising and Communication team of a local charity immediately after graduating.
-During my Data Cleansing (Faster Switching) role at Bulb, I was responsible for delivering clear, conscise training resources to onboard Operational Assistants.
+During my Data Cleansing (Faster Switching) role at Bulb, I was responsible for delivering clear, concise training resources to onboard Operational Assistants.

 #### Other skills